kyverno/chainsaw/.release-notes/main.md

 - Use `@setup` and `@cleanup` in the logs to indicate setup/cleanup steps
 - Made resource in log messages easier to read

+## 📚 Docs 📚

+- Improved the configuration docs